 The color changes significantly from wet to dry, so be sure you let it dry before judgement.

 I started by trying to spread my mud mixture with a putty knife.
 Don’t recommend this.

 Rather, I found a wide foam brush worked the best.
-Surprisingly, it held up great with the weight of the mud.
+Surprisingly, it held up great despite the weight of the mud.

 But then when you get to the dips, valleys and curves, nothing works better than your fingers.
-Aww, how I miss those kindergarten days.
+Finger painting …. aww, how I miss those kindergarten days.

 As with painting, the best results are from two light coats, rather than one heavy coat.